 What Is Talent Management?

 Talent acquisition and management go hand-in-hand.
-After acquiring top talent, your organization needs a talent management strategy that engages, develops, and retains those A Players.
-Talent management refers to the methods and processes companies use to support learning and development, performance management, recognition, and employee engagement.
+After acquiring top talent, your organization needs a talent management strategy that engages, develops, and retains those A-players.
+Talent management refers to the methods and processes companies use to support learning and development, onboarding, performance management, recognition, and employee engagement.

 Your talent management strategy plays a critical role in employee retention:

 - Highly engaged employees are five times less likely to quit.

 - Retention rates are up to 34% higher when employees can access professional development opportunities.